-With the deployment of the Global Engineering organization model in FY2013, a refined governance mechanism for the overall global R&D portfolio was introduced.
-The mechanism, called the Innovation Board, is held on a recurring basis at the most senior executive levels of the company to set the vision and strategic direction for R&D. Making innovation materialize at all levels within CAE's products, services and processes throughout the operational execution has been identified in FY2013 as a strategic priority.
-To this end, a company-wide "Open Innovation Challenge" initiative has been deployed to all employees using an internal social media platform.
-The results of the Open Innovation Challenge" initiative will be developed and prototyped in FY2014, and the most viable and impactful ideas will be embedded directly within our products or will be used to improve or drive the efficiency of our services.
-By encouraging all of our employees to contribute to the corporate knowledge share, we can increase the breadth and depth of the R&D we perform from within while stimulating and motivating our engineering and technical from a human resources perspective.
+CAE uses leading practices in the Global Engineering organization to ensure strategic alignment of the technology roadmap with the business strategy.
+This special governance mechanism, called the Innovation Board, is held periodically at the most senior executive level of the Company, to align and review the vision and strategic direction for R&D. Making innovation materialize at all levels within CAE's products, services and processes throughout the operational execution continues to be a strategic priority.
+To this end, a company-wide "Open Innovation Challenge" process is deployed to all employees using an internal social media platform to stimulate innovation.
+Our employees are proud to contribute to the innovation journey leading to new products and services.